 Most courts and tribunals have different rules about the format of an affidavit.
 Please check with the relevant court, tribunal or your lawyer before using this form.

 You can fill out most of the affidavit form, but don’t sign it yet.
 This must be done when you are in the presence of the authorised affidavit taker as they need to witness you signing the form.

 Find an authorised affidavit taker

 There are many people authorised to take an affidavit, such as a Justice of the Peace, an Australian legal practitioner, or a court registrar.
-A complete list of authorised affidavit takers is below.
+Please expand this section to see a full list.

 Complete list of authorised affidavit takers

 Under Section 19 of the Oaths and Affirmations Act 2018 (as of 1 March 2019), previously Evidence (Miscellaneous Provisions) Act 1958, affidavits for use in any court or for any legal purpose may be sworn and taken within Victoria before persons including: